Longwater1234/WedemyClient/README.md

 ## Pull Requests & Contributions

 This app still has much potential.
-Several missing features: Admin Panel, Instructor Dashboard etc. Code Contributions and pull requests are welcome!
+Code Contributions and pull requests are welcome!